Ayeshah123/End-to-End-SalesAnalytics-Project/README.md

 - Which product subcategory generates the most profit in each continent?

 Techniques used:
+## ⚙️ Techniques Used
 - JOIN operations
 - GROUP BY aggregations
 - Ranking functions
 - Filtering and conditional logic

----

-## Key Insights
-- Identified top 3 best-selling products
-- Found highest profit-generating countries
-- Evaluated store-level performance differences
+- Window functions
+- Common Table Expressions (CTEs)
+- Views
+- Subqueries (if applicable)
+- CASE WHEN logic for conditional analysis
-- Analyzed overall sales and profit distribution
+- NULL handling and data validation
+- Advanced SQL analytical functions and business logic

 ---